superstarlifter/doc/docs/how_to/calculate.md

-## How to order aggregations in calculated fields
+## When to calculate during a roll up
 Values differ based on whether data is aggregated before or after the calculation.

 The following examples demonstrate each use case.